digitalinteraction/northfutures.org/branding.md

 This is a temporary page containing the NortHFutures brand guidelines.
 It is a **work in progress**.

+The website style is built on top of [Alembic](https://alembic.openlab.dev), Open Lab's design toolkit.

 ## Wording

 **NortHFutures** is the project name `Nort-H-Futures`, note the capital `H`.